jameskimmel/opinions_about_tech_stuff/network stuff/wireguard and DNS.md

-DNS and Wireguard is strange.
+DNS and Wireguard is complicated.

 This is how it behaves when using a pretty basic config (IPv4 tunnel and IPv4 interface address).